ajaykarwal/ajaykarwal-v8/src/pages/now.md

 ## Watching

-I'm currently watching [The Crown](https://www.netflix.com/gb/title/80025678) on Netflix.
+I'm currently watching [Schitt's Creek](https://www.netflix.com/title/80036165) and working my way through all the <abbr title="Marvel Cinematic Universe">MCU</abbr> movies in release order.

 <blockquote class="muted">
   You can see what else I've been watching on my <a href="https://letterboxd.com/ajaykarwal/">Letterboxd</a> and <a href="https://www.tvtime.com/en/user/38092710/profile">TV Time</a> profiles.